 A military trained medic may apply to challenge the test by submitting a copy to the DD-214 to the Tennessee Board of Nursing.

 Once issued, certification is valid for 24 months.
-CNAs are eligible to recertify every two years after completing and submitting evidence of at least 8 hours of practice as a nurse assistant in the 2-year timeframe.
+CNAs are eligible to recertify every two years after completing and submitting evidence of at least 8 hours of practice as a nurse assistant in the 2-year period.

-Headmaster accepts mail-in applications.
+Headmaster also accepts mail-in applications.
 Print the 1101 and 1402 forms from the website and answer all the questions.
 Mail or fax the completed forms with a copy of your training certificate.
 A fax fee of $5.00 applies to all faxed applications.

 The Tennessee Department of Health and Headmaster provide reasonable accommodations if you have a limitation or disability that affects your ability to take the Nurse Aide Competency Exam.
 You must complete form 1404TN to request appropriate accommodation for the exam.

-You may reschedule an alternative date, one time, during the three attempt testing cycle.
+You may reschedule an alternative date, one time, during the three-attempt testing cycle.
 There’s no charge to reschedule if you request a new date up to 24 business hours prior to the test time.
 The new date must occur within 60 days of the previously assigned test date.
 A reschedule fee of $35 will apply if the reschedule is not within 60 days.